Macintosh Quadra

-The Macintosh Quadra is a family of personal computers designed, manufactured and sold by Apple Computer, Inc. from October 1991 to October 1995.
-The Quadra, named for the Motorola 68040 central processing unit, replaced the Macintosh II family as the high-end Macintosh model.
+The Macintosh Quadra is a family of personal computers designed, manufactured, and sold by Apple Computer, Inc. from October 1991 to October 1995.
+Named after the number four in the Motorola 68040 central processing unit, the Quadra succeeded the Macintosh II family as Apple's high-end Macintosh line, positioned above the entry-level LC series and mid-range Centris models.